How enabled are your people?

 In NLP, the surface structure is what people say (communicate) and do (behaviour).
 Deep structure is the rich meaning, values and worldviews underneath what people say and do.

 However, most people spend their time investing in the surface structure of change.
-In the corporate setting, it is a multi-trillion dollar industry where companies invest a lot in technology, marketing, branding and even training and recruiting talents.
+In the corporate setting, it is a multi-trillion dollar industry where companies invest a lot in technology, data, marketing, branding and even training and recruiting talents.

 From the context of change, the surface structure is about the HOW and the DOING part.
 It involves skill sets, actions, solutions, systems, processes, metrics of performance, techniques and methods.